MinchinWeb/seafoam/README.rst

   ``'fa fa-fw fa-pencil'``. ``icon`` can be set to ``None``.

-  If this is set, the working assumption is that the site you are generating is a "subsite".
+  If this is set, the working assumption is that the site you are generating is a "sub-site".
 MENUITEMS_2
-  Extra items you want added as a submenu.
+  Extra items you want added as a sub-menu.
 Use in conjunction with the ``MENUITEMS_2_AT`` setting.
 Provide a list of tuples of the form ``(title, link, icon)``. ``link`` is absolute, so build them using SITEURL, if needed. ``icon`` here is of the form of the CSS classes to be used; e.g.